 6 Legal Bases for Data Collection and Processing

-The GDPR provides six legal bases for data collection and processing in Europe and each basis is self-sufficient and exclusive from another.
+The GDPR provides six legal bases for data collection and processing in Europe and each basis is self-sufficient and exclusive from one another.
 We explained the 6 legal bases in a previous blogpost here: GDPR Compliance: The Legal Bases for Collecting Personal Data.

-At Criteo, we see unambiguous consent as the most applicable basis for our clients and partners who collect personal data, including technical identifiers.
-And under GDPR, Criteo acts as a co-data controller, sharing responsibility with our clients and partners on data privacy regulation compliance.
+At Criteo, we see unambiguous consent as the most applicable basis for our clients and publisher partners who collect personal data, including technical identifiers.
+And under GDPR, Criteo acts as a co-data controller, sharing responsibility with our clients and publisher partners on data privacy regulation compliance.

-Because Criteo has no control of the websites of our clients and partners it is their responsibility to offer the right level of transparency and choice mechanisms to their users as we remind it in all our standard contractual terms.
+Because Criteo has no control of the websites of our clients and publisher partners it is their responsibility to offer the right level of transparency and choice mechanisms to their users as we remind it in all our standard contractual terms.

-On the other side, our partners have limited control on the way our technologies are built, the security measures we implement or the way our recommendation algorithms operates.
+On the other side, our clients and publisher partners have limited control on the way our technologies are built, the security measures we implement or the way our recommendation algorithms operates.
 For all these aspects, we acknowledge that Criteo is directly and solely liable and shall in all cases respect users’ privacy rights.

 Criteo Shopper Graph: Putting the shopper at the core of our Solutions